Guards F5000 Championship round

 - Brabham BT23 (Tommy Reid): Entered by Motor Racing Developments for Jack Brabham in F2 in 1967 until crashed at Rouen in July.
 Repaired and sold to Mick Mooney's Irish Racing Cars in July, fitted with a 1600cc Ford twin cam and raced by Tommy Reid (Tandragee, County Armagh, Northern Ireland) in Irish 1600cc Formula events for the rest of 1967 and through 1968.
 Refitted with a Cosworth FVA for 1969 and dominated the Irish season.
 To Walter Kinnear (Gilford, County Down, Northern Ireland) with twin cam power for 1970 but crashed heavily at Mondello Park in August.
 Rebuilt on a new BT23C frame and raced in 1971 and 1972 by Nelson Todd (Lisburn, Northern Ireland).
 To Maurice Stirling (Crumlin, County Antrim, Northern Ireland) for 1973 and converted to Irish Clubmans for 1974.
 Advertised from a Ballymoney, County Antrim telephone number in 1979 but then unknown until for sale by Northdown Racing (Ripley, Surrey) in 1982.
 Then to Bob Wilson (Glasgow) and sold via dealer Jon Bradburn to Andrew Fellowes in late 1984.
 To Joe Fairley (Belfast, N. Ireland) 1986.
 To John Moulds (Alderley Edge, Cheshire) 1997.
 Sold to Steve Padgett (Australia) 2013.

 - Lola T100 [SL100/6] (John Watson): New for John Surtees to drive for Lola Racing at Mallory Park in May 1967, fitted with a Cosworth FVA engine.
 Surtees won at Mallory, and the next race at Zolder.
 This was then the team's main FVA car, as SL100/2 had been rebuilt in narrow-track form, and SL100/4 had been sold to David Bridges.
 Raced by Chris Irwin from July onwards, then by Andrea de Adamich at Enna.
-Raced by Irwin in F2 in early 1968, but Irwin injured in sports car race in May, and the T100 was sold to Escuderia Nacional CS to replace SL100/8 wrecked by Alex Soler-Roig.
+Raced by Irwin in F2 in early 1968, but after Irwin was badly injured in sports car race in May, the T100 was sold to Escuderia Nacional CS to replace SL100/8 that had been wrecked by Alex Soler-Roig.
 Raced by Soler-Roig for the rest of the 1968 season.
 To John Watson (Craigavad, County Down, Northern Ireland) and fitted with a Ford twin cam for local libre racing in 1969.
 To Dave Furlong (Dublin, Ireland) for 1970, then to John Burke (Dublin) for 1971.
 It was raced by Richie Conroy for Burke in 1972, then by Burke again in libre racing in 1973.
-Subsequent history unknown, but said by a later owner to be the car run by Bob Eccles (Oldbury, Worcestershire) in the late 1970s.
+Advertised by Burke, still with Ford twin cam engine and Hewland FT200 gearbox, in November 1973.
+Subsequent history unknown, but said by a later owner to have been owned by Bob Eccles (Oldbury, West Midland) in the late 1970s.
+If that is corerect, it would be the second T100 that Eccles acquired as a source of spares for his main car.
 It is then believed to be the car raced by Pat Speer in HSCC events in 1985.
-Then unknown until 2005, when it was advertised by Robert Bernat (Chicago, IL), bought by Paul Busby and returned to England.
-Sold to Robs Lamplough in 2011, and then back to Busby in 2015.
+Ted Walker then had two Lola T100s, probably the two ex-Eccles cars, and one remained in pieces while he had them, logically this one.
+According to a later Bonhams sale description, this car was owned by Speer in the 1970s, and was acquired by Louis Bernat (Chicago, IL) in 1989.
+Bernat died in 1997, and the car was advertised by his son Robert Bernat (Chicago, IL) in 2005, bought by Paul Busby, and returned to England.
+Sold at the Bonhams Brooklands auction in December 2011 to Robs Lamplough, but later sold back to Busby in 2015.

 - Brabham BT14 [FL-8-65] (Colin Holohan): New to Robert Ashcroft Racing and fitted with a 1500cc Ford twin cam engine so that it could be entered as a F1 car for John Cardwell at the Sunday Mirror Trophy at Goodwood in April 1965.
 Thereafter raced for Ashcroft by Derek Bennett in Formule Libre events, winning at least eight races that season.
 Sold to Jim Charnock (Liverpool) and raced in libre until he sold it to Davey Powell (Wales) in August 1966.
 Powell raced the car virtually every weekend in 1967, appearing in at least 30 different meetings during the course of the season.
 Sold to Colin Holohan (Shankill, County Dublin, Ireland) in September 1968 for Irish 1600cc racing in 1968 and 1969.
 Subsequent history unknown.